Outsourcing: India overview

 International standards.
 See above, General requirements.

 General requirements.
-The RBI's know-your-customer norms require banks to ensure that information collected from customers is treated as confidential, and that its details are not divulged for cross-selling or similar purposes.
+The Reserve Bank of India's (RBI) know-your-customer norms require banks to ensure that information collected from customers is treated as confidential, and that its details are not divulged for cross-selling or similar purposes.

 The information is required to be provided by law.